 Use the highest level of personal protective equipment (PPE) available:

-Ensure proper donning of PPE
+Ensure proper donning of PPE:

+Booties

+Gown

+Respirator

+Surgical Mask

+Safety Glasses

+Face Shield

+Hair Cover

+Gloves

+Ensure proper doffing of PPE:

+Booties

+Gown

+Gloves – then re-glove

+Hair Cover

+Face Shield

+Gloves

+Safety Glasses

+Surgical Mask

+Respirator

 Wear gloves, a gown, shoe covers, eye protection (disposable/reusable face shield that covers the front and sides of the face), and an N95 respirator during emergency dental care for patients without COVID-19.
 A surgical facemask will be placed over the n95 and discarded after use.

-Disposable respirators should be removed and discarded after exiting the patient’s room or care area.
+Surgical masks should be removed and discarded after exiting the patient’s room or care area.
 However, given the chance n95 will become unavailable, all n95 should be removed, placed in a brown paper bag, and labeled with name and date.
 If the procedure was non aerosol generating the mask can be reused up to 4 more times or up to 8 hours.
 If the procedure was aerosol generating, the mask will not be reused unless we are in a contingency capacity or crisis capacity situation.
 If you have not been fitted for an n95 and need see a patient, please see Chelsey Taft, Chelsea Otto, Chelsea Dorsey, Courtney Tomlinson, or Miranda Schwartz.

 Reusable eye protection must be cleaned and disinfected according to manufacturer’s reprocessing instructions prior to re-use.
 Disposable eye protection should be discarded after use.

 Change gown if it becomes soiled.
 Remove and discard the gown in a dedicated container for waste or linen before leaving the patient room or care area.
 Disposable gowns should be discarded after use.
-Cloth gowns should be laundered after each use.
+Cloth gowns should be after each use.

 Ensure proper doffing of PPE

 Staff should change from work clothes into personal clothes before returning home.
 Shoes should be left at the clinic.

+Equipment/Procedures known to produce aerosols: High speed handpieces, ultrasonic scaling (Titan, Cavitron), air/water syringe, air polishing, radiographs that induce coughing, prophy, coughing/sneezing patient.

+Equipment/Procedures at low risk of producing aerosols: slow speed handpiece, hand instruments, radiographs that do not induce coughing, Silver Diamine Fluoride, ART/ITR technique, glass ionomer sealants, simple extraction, exams with no air/water tip.

+Clinicians should use their professional judgment on whether or not a procedure generated aerosols during a typically non-aerosol generating procedure and advise the dental assistant in order to ensure proper PPE usage.

 If the minimally acceptable combination of a surgical mask and a full-face shield is not available, do not perform any emergency dental care.
 Refer the patient to a clinician who has the appropriate PPE.